rtouti/rtouti.github.io/_posts/2018-09-16-perlin-noise-a-procedural-generation-algorithm.markdown

 {: .center-margin-top-zero}
 [Figure 1]

+{: .note}
+The above code is in a C++-like language, where as all the rest of the code is in ES6 javascript.

 As you can see, each pixel don't just have a random color, instead they follow a smooth transition from pixel to pixel and the texture don't look random at the end.
 That is because Perlin noise (and other kinds of noise) has this property that if 2 inputs are near each other (e.g. (3.1, 2.5) and (3.11, 2.51)), the results of the noise function will be near each other too.